Saga Pack: Publication history

 Saga Pack was written by Mark Rein-Hagen and Lisa Stevens, with artwork by Michael Weaver, and was published by Lion Rampant in 1990 as a three-panel cardstock screen with 24 loose-leaf sheets.

 Reception

 In the February–March 1990 edition of Games International (Issue 13), Dave Morris was initially disappointed in the brevity of this supplement, saying "Ars Shorta might have been a better title, since this is actually a fairly thin supplement for the Ars Magic rolegame."
 However, he then found the quality of the product was high, saying the individual topics covered "are good articles because they are immensely inspirational."

+Stewart Wieck reviewed Saga Pack in White Wolf #19 (Feb./March, 1990), rating it a 4 out of 5 and stated that "Saga Pack includes eight pages of articles concerning various aspects of Ars Magica.
+Some have appeared elsewhere [...] but The Life of a Grog, the Limits of Magic, Decisions: How to be a Better Storyguide, and the others are all useful."